Who's on your ballot, go to indianavoters.com

 Statement of Organization

 After filing for office, a candidate must fill out a CFA-1 (DOC) no later than noon 10 days after filing for office, or noon 7 days after the final day to file for candidacy, whichever comes 1st.
 Please note that there are special exceptions for a candidate for local office in which the compensation is less than $5,000 a year, and the candidate does not raise or spend more than $500.
 A person in this scenario does not have to file any reports.
 Please call our office at 765-423-9303 with any questions.

 Receipt & Expenditures

 In most cases a candidate has to file a CFA-4 (DOC) Receipt and Expenditures report, commonly known as a Campaign Finance Report.
 There are 3 different reports, pre-primary, pre-election, and annual.
+Candidates who receive $1,000 or more within 25 days before an election must also fill out a CFA-11 (DOC) within 48 hours of the contribution.
 Please note that all of this information is also available on the Indiana Secretary of State's website.